skukla/vm-from-scratch/B2B.md

 Navigate to: `Content > Elements > Hierarchy`

-1. Switch scope to the `Luma B2B Website`
+1. Switch scope to the `Luma B2B Website > US English` store view
 2. De-tick: `Use the parent node hierarchy`
 3. Add a node:
 	1. Title : `LUMA Retail`
 	2. URL Key: `retail`
 	3. Main Navigation Menu Options > Show in navigation menu: `Yes`
-4. Save the node
+4. Click `Add to Tree`

 Refresh the cache when done.